ChenPeleg/react-service-locator/README.md

 ```

 ### Service Dependency usage
+The purpose of the service locator is to allow services to depend on other services.

-create a new service that depends on the `DataService`:
+To demonstrate this, let's create a new service that depends on the `DataService`:

 ```typescript
 import { DataService } from './dataService';